-Where separate bank accounts have been opened for specific purposes (for example for fixed charge realisations) the transactions in such accounts should be incorporated in the receipts and payments account.
-There is no need to report that separate accounts have been operated, or transfers made between them (although accounts prepared for chargeholders may do so).
+Where separate bank accounts have been opened for specific purposes, the combined transactions relative to such accounts should be incorporated in the receipts and payments account.
+There is no need to report that separate accounts have been operated, or transfers made between them.